tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 extensions in the ClientHello message.

-The results_proposal extension in the ClientHello message indicates the verifier identities from which it can relay attestation results, when requested using a CertificateRequest message.
+The results_proposal extension in the ClientHello message indicates the verifier identities from which the client can relay attestation results, when requested using a CertificateRequest message.

 The results_request extension in the ClientHello message indicates the verifier